Recruiting judges soon! Contest to open in September. Watch your email and social media for announcements.

 Manuscripts do not need to be complete to enter the contest, but should be far enough along that the author is certain the final story will be novel length, (over 25,000 words for Middle Grade, over 40,000 words for YA, over 70,000 words for adult)

-The manuscript shall contain no gratuitous/glorified violence, excessive gore, erotic content, or other material that conflicts with a Christian worldview.
+The manuscript shall contain no gratuitous/glorified violence, excessive gore, erotic content, pervasive profanity, or other material that conflicts with a Christian worldview.
 The work and/or the synopsis should indicate the work’s inherent harmony with Christian moral standards.
 The contest runners reserve the right to evaluate entries for disqualifying content.

 Judging